-Now we see a much smaller church.
+Now we see a much smaller church, and with people scattered amongst scores of groups.

-Has God forsaken us or has this type of thing happened in the past?
-Are we the temple of God?
+Are we Christians the temple of God?
 Does a physical temple need to be rebuilt in Jerusalem prior to Jesus returning as some teach or does the necessary temple exist today?

 This article will discuss the two temples of the Old Testament and some of their possible relevance to us now and in the future.

-The second Old Testament temple was different.
-First of all there was a call to find out which of the children of Israel would be faithful to help do the work of rebuilding it (Ezra 1:2-3).
-Secondly, those whose spirit God moved from among His people went to do the work (Ezra 1:5).
-This suggests that not all of God's people responded.
-Thirdly, this temple was not as impressive as the first one.
+Thirdly, this temple was not physically as impressive as the first one.
 When the foundations of the second temple were laid, those who had seen the magnificence of the first temple did not rejoice, they wept (Ezra 3:12a).
 This temple, though, seemed to be quite important to God.

 It should be added that those who had not seen the former temple actually rejoiced when the new temple was begun (Ezra 3:12b).

-There was a lull in construction due to opposition (Ezra 4).
+The Bible teaches that there was a lull in construction due to opposition (Ezra 4).
 Even though King Darius the Mede eliminated the official opposition and admonished the people to be diligent to rebuild the temple (Ezra 6:3-12), they were not.
-Apparently many decided that it was not time to rebuild it (Haggai 1:2); they seemed to feel that it was time to take care of themselves (Haggai 1:4).
-God felt otherwise and had to tell the people to do the work of rebuilding the temple:
+Apparently many decided that it was not time to rebuild it (Haggai 1:2); they seemed to feel that it was time to take care of themselves (Haggai 1:4)--they did not see a fancy temple and apparently did not feel they needed to support the work.

 5 Now therefore, thus says the Lord of hosts: "Consider your ways!
 6 "You have sown much, and bring in little; You eat, but do not have enough; You drink, but you are not filled with drink; You clothe yourselves, but no one is warm; And he who earns wages, Earns wages to put into a bag with holes."
 7 Thus says the Lord of hosts: "Consider your ways!
 8 Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified," says the Lord.
 (Haggai 1:5-8).

-This building of this temple, although directed by headquarters, involved more of the people directly than did the first temple (Ezra 2) .
+This building of this temple, although directed by headquarters, involved more of the regular people directly than did the first temple (Ezra 2) .
 Many who saw the old temple thought it was magnificent (NKJ "glorious") and that in comparison the new temple was as nothing (Haggai 2:3).

-But what did God say?
-God said,
+But what did God say about it?
+God said:

 "The glory of this latter temple shall be greater than the former..."
 (Haggai 2:9).

-Remember God does not think the same way we humans do; Isaiah 55:8-9.
+Remember God does not think the same way we humans d:; Isaiah 55:8-9.
 This temple was not more glorious because it was as elaborate.
 It may have been more glorious because it represented the work of God under adversity.
 By the way, once this work was finished, God promised to provide blessings to his people (Haggai 2:19).

 Do you despise the "small things" or do you rejoice in the work of what God is doing?
 Notice the following: